Submission Policies and Guidelines

 General Submission Rules

-Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
-Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Indian Journal of Law and Technology, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Indian Journal of Law and Technology.
-If you have concerns about the submission terms for Indian Journal of Law and Technology, please contact the editors.
+- Submitted articles should not have been previously published anywhere.
+In addition, by submitting material to Indian Journal of Law and Technology, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that they will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Indian Journal of Law and Technology.
+If you have concerns about the submission terms for Indian Journal of Law and Technology, please contact the editors at firstname.lastname@example.org.

-Indian Journal of Law and Technology has no general rules about the formatting of articles upon initial submission.
-There are, however, rules governing the formatting of the final submission.
-See Final Manuscript Preparation Guidelines for details.
+Indian Journal of Law and Technology has the following rules governing the formatting of the manuscript submission.
+See Manuscript Preparation Guidelines for details.
 Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file

 Rights for Authors and Scholarship Repository